 175 Eagle Street, Brisbane CBD

 Nestled on the banks of the Brisbane River, Alchemy offers up Italian with some French undertones.
-Considering their Chef is Brad Jolly, who won four first place titles in the La Chaine des Rotisseurs in Paris, it’s not exactly a surprise—and neither is the high quality of the food.
-From sherry prawn risotto, to braised beef cheek with confit garlic, to salt and pepper quail with almond cream, the food is almost as breathtaking as the view.
+Considering their Chef is Brad Jolly, who won four first place titles in the La Chaine des Rotisseurs in Paris, it’s not exactly a surprise—and neither is the quality of the food.
+From sherry prawn risotto to braised beef cheek with confit garlic, and salt and pepper quail with almond cream, the food is almost as breathtaking as the view.

 Massimo